arthuraasantos/FabricaTCC/FrontEnd/bower_components/flot/FAQ.md

 #### Can I export the graph? ####

-You can grab the image rendered by the canvas element used by Flot as a PNG or JPEG (remember to set a background).
+You can grab the image rendered by the canvas element used by Flot as a pnG or JPEG (remember to set a background).
 Note that it won't include anything not drawn in the canvas (such as the legend).
 And it doesn't work with excanvas which uses VML, but you could try Flashcanvas.